Learning & Development

 Children who reach the third stage of normalisation have typically attended a Montessori preschool three or more days per week, and are usually between five and six years of age.
 During this stage of development, children can focus intently on one activity, and then move onto the next activity without disturbing the work of others.

-Minimal supervision is required, as the children’s work is self-directed, and self-sufficient.
+They require minimal supervision, as the children’s work is self-directed, and self-sufficient.
 As Doctor Maria Montessori states: “The children are working as if I do not exist.”
 The role of the teacher in the third stage of normalisation is to observe and guide children’s interests and activities to the next level.

 The Montessori environment is designed to lead children through the stages of normalisation at their own pace.
 Each child is unique, and there is no set timeframe to achieve normalisation.